PeterAltmann/SSIdemo/README.md

 }
 ```

 Note that if an DID already exist, Indy will ignore the new registration.
 You can now see the tx on the VDR browser.

-Now that the DID is registered, we can continue and create a credential schema for Alice.
+Now that the DID is registered, we can continue the next step toward creating a schema and a credential schema for Alice.
 To do that, we need to initiate an ACA-Py instance for Alice.

 ```bash
 aca-py start \